 In the past two years, GiveDirectly has increased our investment in safeguarding.
 Today, we have a dedicated safeguarding manager in each country we work in and global leadership from our VP of Risk, Internal Audit, Safeguarding and Compliance.
 We also contract with outside experts for specific system improvements or investigations.

-- Improving program design to minimize opportunities for harm (see Appendix);
+• Improving program design to minimize opportunities for abuse (see Appendix);

-- Sensitizing communities of the risk of harm and ways to report it.
+• Sensitizing communities of the risk of harm and ways to report safeguarding concerns.

-Today, when we receive an allegation, we initiate an investigation.
-If this investigation confirms harm was done, we take appropriate action.
-Depending on the case, this might include disciplinary action for staff, redress for survivors, and/or referral to local law enforcement for perpetrators.
-We also share information on staff misconduct with other aid organizations, as appropriate, through a global misconduct disclosure scheme to prevent perpetrators from finding new roles to commit harm.
+Today, when we receive an allegation, we initiate an appropriate response.
+If any investigation confirms abusive behaviours or that harm has occurred, we take appropriate action.
+Depending on the nature of the concerns, this might include disciplinary action for staff, redress for survivors, and/or referral to local law enforcement for perpetrators.
+We also share information on staff misconduct with other aid organizations, as appropriate, through a global misconduct disclosure scheme to prevent perpetrators from finding new roles to commit abuse.

-Our survivor-centered approach means we don’t share all details of sexual harm cases
+Our survivor-centered approach means we don’t share all details of cases

-While we’re committed to sharing org-wide incidents of harm in our 2024 annual reporting, there are certain case details we are not able to disclose as we prioritize a survivor-centered approach, putting first the safety and well-being of survivors of sexual exploitation, abuse, or harassment (SEAH).
+While we’re committed to sharing a high level overview of org-wide concerns of abuse in our 2024 annual reporting, there are certain details we are not able to disclose as we prioritize a survivor-centered approach, putting first the safety and well-being of survivors of sexual exploitation, abuse, or harassment (SEAH).

 “The survivor’s wishes, safety, and well-being remain a priority in all matters and procedures… Investigations must uphold confidentiality at all times… Information relating to the case should be shared only on a limited, need-to-know basis… Decisions should be made in the best interests of the survivor, rather than the organization.” – Guidance on a survivor-centered approach from the Core Humanitarian Standard Alliance

-Most survivors ask us to keep their experiences and testimony confidential, only sharing with staff immediately working on the investigation.
-We do not publish specifics that go against their wishes or could negatively impact their safety or well-being.
-More so than fraud or other types of harm, publication of sexual cases can bring stigma to survivors, which has been known to result in more harm.
+Most survivors ask us to keep their experiences and stories confidential, only sharing with staff immediately working on any investigation.
+We do not publish specifics that go against their wishes, are identifiable, or could otherwise negatively impact their safety or well-being.
+More so than fraud or other types of abuse, detailed publication of sexual abuse can stigmatize survivors, which is known to result in further harm.

-Ultimately, our goal is to prioritize a survivor-centered approach, while still acting on our values of transparency and candor.
+Ultimately, our goal is to prioritize a survivor-centered approach, while balancing our core values of transparency and candor.

 Fraud can occur via diverted transfers, business fraud, or outside scams